SAP/spartacus-docs/_pages/dev/features/asm.md

 https://{hostname}/electronics-spa/en/USD/?asm=true
 ```

-## Enabling/Disabling the ASM UI in Spartacus
+## Enabling the ASM UI in Spartacus

-Wether you initialized with the latest Spartacus sample data or manually imported the impex above to import the AsmComponent, the Asm UI will be enabled by default.
+Whether you initialized with the latest Spartacus sample data or manually imported the impex above to import the AsmComponent, the ASM UI will be enabled by default.

 The `visibility` attribute of AsmComponent in the CMS dictates wether the ASM UI is enabled or not in the storefront.
 When AsmComponent is not visible, it will be disabled and completely omitted in the page data returned by OCC to be rendered by Spartacus.